 - What kind of possessions would you intend to put in there?

-- How big do you want the safe to be, and where would you intend to put it?
+- How big do you want the safe to be, and where would you put it?

 Check European Safe Standards